E-commerce

 Best practices

-• Prioritize one to three tactics at a time based on your stage, and validate them over several weeks.
+• Prioritize one to three tactics at a time depending on your stage and validate them over several weeks.

-• Align SEO and product data: clean inventory makes pages and tags easier.
+• Align SEO and product data: a clean inventory makes pages and tags easier.

-• Combine SEO and AI to speed up research for editorial angles, not to publish generic, unreviewed content.
+• Combine SEO and AI to speed up the search for editorial angles, not to publish generic, unreviewed content.

-• Regularly review Shopify’s SEO e-commerce best practices checklist to incorporate market changes.
+• Review Shopify's e-commerce SEO best practices checklist regularly to incorporate market changes.

 Mistakes to avoid